 Product Q&A: the underused PDP trust tool

 A review is one customer talking about what mattered to them.
 Useful, but it may not touch the one thing stopping the shopper in front of you.
-Product Q&A does: it lets that shopper ask their exact question, and turns the answer into proof for everyone after them.
+Q&A does: it lets that shopper ask their exact question and turns the answer into proof for everyone who comes after them.

-Most stalled purchases come down to one unanswered question, "does it fit a door this wide?", "is it suitable for sensitive skin?".
-The shopper will not email to ask; they will just leave.
-Q&A gives that doubt somewhere to go, and an answer, from the brand or a past customer, that converts it.
+Most stalled purchases come down to one unanswered question: "does it fit a door this wide?", "is it suitable for sensitive skin?".
+The shopper will not email to ask.
+They will just leave.
+Q&A gives that doubt somewhere to go, and an answer (from the brand or a past customer) that converts it.
+It is the same logic behind exit-intent UGC: a leaving shopper usually has a doubt, not a price objection, and answering it on the page is cheaper than discounting them out the door.

 Every answer is permanent content